galgantar/standard-deviants/index.markdown

 # Apéritif - Initial Analysis
 We begin the meal with a light appetizer: a first glimpse at our secret ingredient, _virality_.
-Before diving into complex modeling, we take a step back and examine how virality behaves across the different clusters of Reddit communities.
+Before diving into complex modelling, we take a step back and examine how virality behaves across the different clusters of Reddit communities.
 The bar chart gives us an early hint: the mean virality score isn’t uniform at all.
 Some clusters consistently produce more “viral-leaning” posts than others.<br>

 <img src="assets/images/virality_rss_log_log.svg">